SharePointPro/IterateAllSubSites/README.md

 *ReplacePermissions.js*:  - Itterate through every site in site collection and update the all Full Control roles.

 Scenario: All sites in a site collection needed to have all site owners removed from "Full Control" to "Full Control - No Subsite Creation" so that subsites could only be created by Site Collection Administrators.
-Script was created to itterate through every site (using a recursive script I have already created https://github.com/SharePointPro/IterateAllSubSites/ ) and the permissions replaced.
+Script was created to itterate through every site and the permissions replaced.